-As a Crossfit athlete and a bra maker, I am troubled by the top the female athletes will be required to wear to compete at the CrossFit games.
+As a CrossFit athlete and a bra maker, I admit I am troubled by the bra top the female athletes will be required to wear to compete at the CrossFit games.
 The uniform looks much like the sports bra in the picture above.
 This compression style bra with thin straps is really only good for the smaller breasted among us and certainly not for an activity as demanding as CrossFit.
-Anyway, I decided to channel my irritation into a full post on sports bras and where they fit into the bra wardrobe.
+Anyway, I decided to channel my concern into an educational post on sports bras and where they fit into the bra wardrobe.

 The Sports Bra Challenge

 For active women, sports bras are an essential part of their bra wardrobe.
 Sports bras need to provide more support than a standard bra given the additional motion of the breasts during exercise.
 The breasts do not just move up and down, they also move from side to side (in a figure 8 actually) during exercise.
 The sports bra must provide support and limit this breast movement while not being overly restrictive, chafing or cutting into the body while the body moves vigorously.
 In all, a pretty tall order for a bra.
 None of active women I have met with have found exactly what they are looking for in a sports bra but they all know what they are looking for and have lots of suggestions for bra makers!